I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.

 Studies have shown that when a person feels they’re giving to someone in need, the donor experiences a positive emotional impact, which can drive people to give higher donation amounts.

-What better way to communicate this than by quantifying the impact of a donation in terms of how many people will be benefited from it?
+What better way to communicate this than by quantifying the impact of a donation in terms of how many people will benefit from it?

-If your campaign is working to raise funds that will provide a service for a certain number of people, it’s in your best interest to use each donation tier to describe how many people are impacted for each amount.
+If your campaign is working to raise funds that will provide a service for a certain number of people, it’s in your best interest to use each donation tier to describe how many people it will impact for each amount.
 This will help take the focus of your donors off the donation amount, and instead compel your donors to ask themselves how many people they want to impact.

 Here’s an example of person-to-person donation tiers use on Beyond Border’s campaign: